-pron Presumably the accounting officer must make these revisions for the mayor's approval as part of the process of adjusting the annual budget.
+Mayor must ensure that revisions to service delivery and budget implementation plan are "promptly" of the process of adjusting the ahnual budget.
+The deadline for these revisions must be by or envisaged).
 The deadline for these revisions must be by or as soon as possible after 31 January, but certainly not later than 31 March.
 See also 54(1) and (2).
-Council meeting must be scheduled appropriately.
-P130 I Mayor Board of directors of entity Mayor Mayor Accounting officer Mayor and council o service delivery n are "promptly" nitant ents is evidently Board of directors of entity must consider recommendations, and if necessary submit revised budget to parent municipality.
+Board of directors of entity must consider Board of recommendations, and if necessary submit revised directors of budget to parent municipality.
 Mayor must table (draft) annual budget of municipality at council meeting at least 90 days before start of budget year.
-Mayor of parent municipality must table originally proposed or proposed revised budget (as case may be) of entity when (draft) annual budget of municipality first tabled.
-Council must give mayor opportunity (1) to respond to submissions received on (draft) annual budget and attendant documentation and (2) to revise budget, if necessary, and table amendments for consideration by council.
-(Between 31 January and 31 March) 100 days before start of financial year (approximately mid March) 31 March 31 March Immediately after 31 March or earlier date if annual budget tabled before 31 March Before 31 May 54(3) 87 16(2) 87 22(a) and 22(b) 23(2)
+Mayor of parent municipality must table originally Mayor proposed or proposed revised budget (as case may be) of entity when (draft) annual budget of municipality first tabled.
+Inmediately after (draft) annual budget tabled in Accounting March council, accounting officer must (1) make public officer Hate if budget and documents referred to in Section 17(3), and invite local community to submit and invite local community to submit annual budget, and (2) submit annual budget in both printed and electronic formats to provincial treasury, and in either format to prescribed national and provincial organs of state and to other municipalities affected by the budget.
+100 days before B start of financial re year (approximately mid March) 31 March P immediately after 31 March coor earlier date if bannual budget a tabled before 31 re March Before 31 May Ct 54(3) 87 16(2) 87 22(a) and 22(b) 23(2)